 All this should take a little less than 20 minutes, leaving you with a hot and tasty meal, and a fully satisfied appetite.

-Shrimp and Rice with Easy Guacamole
+Shrimp Bowl with Guacamole

 - 1/2 lb thawed or fresh shrimp (any size), peeled + deveined